 Lately, the combination of 3D printing and microcontrollers running on free software enables scientists and lab technicians to design powerful research tools at unprecedented low costs.
 While open-source scientific hardware is still at an early stage of the evolutionary process, it has great potential to democratize science but also to develop truly innovative and highly functional scientific instruments - together.
 The 'source codes', i.e. recipe of components (CAD files, material, ...) and assembly instructions, of hundreds of scientific tools are freely available in repositories such as Gaudi Labs, NIH 3D print exchange, Open Hardware Repository, PLOSone, Thingiverse and many others.
 A few exciting example designs such as the "PhenoBox", "Syringe pump", "Microinjection dispenser" or an "operant chamber" are highlighted to illustrate the potential of the open hardware / open source movement to "democratize" science.

-If you have concerns whether DIY scientific equipment based on open hardware designs can meet the high quality standards your research requires, you just don't have the time to 3D print, laser cut and/or solder the components yourself or you prefer to purchase an open source instrument that was professionally assembled and tested - Vienna Scientific Instruments will help.
+Although most open source designs are published with detailed assembly instructions aimed at the non-specialist, a basic understanding of concepts in physics, electronics, and computer programming is certainly helpful.
+If you have concerns whether DIY scientific equipment based on open hardware designs can meet the high quality standards your research requires, you just don't have the time to 3D print, laser cut and/or solder (some) components yourself or you prefer to purchase an open source instrument that was professionally assembled and tested - Vienna Scientific Instruments is your partner.
 We will precision manufacture and assemble the open-source kits you need for research or educational purposes.
-Get to work, e.g. by buying your first research grade 3D printer, or get in touch!

 In order not to hamper the development of the open lab / hardware movement, we guarantee sharing modified design files, bills of materials and any software required to operate the hardware back to the scientific community.